Food color markers...slap a zing on those cookies!

 If you are writing with the tip, it is NOT a fine line but a broader one.
 Though I do like the soft bristle and vibrant colors.

 They also are quite wet so you will want to make sure your sugar cookie icing is very dry.
-I also found that they can cause a color bleed.
+I also found that they can cause a color bleed because they are so saturated with color.

 Image of Ateco markers